CityofToronto/bdit_data-sources/bluetooth/update/README.md

 Geostatistical lines and planning boundaries need to be avoided while pgrouting.

 ## Validating Output
 Validate the length of the segments with length ST_length(geom) and direction using gis.direction_from_line(geom) functions.If the detectors are located very close to the centerline intersections, it is not necessary to do the  centreline cutting.
-Else that step is necessary.
+If any bluetooth detectors are not located at the start or end point of a centreline, we will need to cut the centreline using ST_linelocatepoint() as explained in [here.](https://github.com/CityofToronto/bdit_data-sources/issues/234) .

-The new routes table is now ready .
+The new routes table is now ready to append to the existing routes table.

 [pgr_dijkstra]:https://docs.pgrouting.org/latest/en/pgr_dijkstra.html